 FastestVPN is one of the few providers on the current market that collects zero logs – no user information whatsoever.
 They do not log ‘the websites you visit, the content you download or stream, your traffic destinations or your DNS queries’, meaning there is no way of your ISP or any other third parties knowing what you get up to when you’re connected to the VPN.

-They don’t even collect any connection metadata, such as your originating IP address, the IP address of your chosen VPN server or any sort of time or date stamps.
-This sort of information is usually essential in order to maintain a high level of server performance, but this shouldn’t be too much of an issue considering the current size of FastestVPN’s network.
+They don’t even collect any connection data, such as your originating IP address, the IP address of your chosen VPN server or any sort of time or date stamps.

 Ease of Use